comychitz/data_structures/README.md

 * the knapsack problem
 * egg dropping problem

+# threads & locks
+* deadlock
+    * occurs if and only if all the *Coffman conditions* are tru:
+        * mutual exclusion: at least one resource must be held in a non-shareable mode.
+Otherwise, the processes would not be prevented from using the resource when necessary.
+Only one process can use the resource at any given time.
+        * hold & wait (or resource holding): a process is currently holding at least one resource and requesting additional resource which are being held by other processes
+        * no preemption: a resource can be released only voluntarily by the process holding it.
+            * preemption is the act of interrupting a task being carried out by a computer system, without requiring its coorperation, and with the intention of resuming the task at a later time. context switches are a perfect example of preemption where a higher priveleged scheduler, which has the power to preempt, or interrupt tasks on the system.
+        * circular wait: each proces must be waiting for a resource which is being held by another process, which in turn is waiting for the first process to release the resource.

 ## References
 * [Tree (Data Structure) - Wikipedia](https://en.wikipedia.org/wiki/Tree_(data_structure))
 * [Know Thy Complexities!](http://bigocheatsheet.com)